Deploy Stop Motion Studio 2 on Windows 11 through Endpoint Manager

 Q: Does this work if a device is re-imaged or wiped?
 Yes.
 When a device re-enrolls in Intune after a wipe or re-image, both the MSIX and the activation utility will be automatically re-deployed.
 No manual re-activation is needed.

 Q: Is the license key stored on the device in plain text?
 No. The activation script uses the Windows Data Protection API (DPAPI) to encrypt the key before storing it in the registry.
-It is also bound to the device's unique hardware identifier (MachineGuid), making the token non-transferable to another device.
+DPAPI ties the encrypted token to the local machine, which means the token cannot be decrypted on a different device even if someone copies the registry entry.

 Q: Will students be prompted to enter a serial number?
 No. As long as the activation utility has run successfully before a student opens the app, they will not see any license prompt.